ogcio/ogcio-ds/govie-frontend/docs/contributing/coding-standards/css.md

 We document SCSS using [SassDoc](http://sassdoc.com/).
 This includes most of the settings, helpers and tools layers, with variables, functions and mixins being marked as private or public.

-The SassDoc comments are used to generate the [Sass API reference in the GOV.UK Frontend docs](https://frontend.design-system.service.gov.uk/sass-api-reference/).
+The SassDoc comments are used to generate the [Sass API reference in the GOV.IE Frontend docs](https://frontend.design-system.service.gov.uk/sass-api-reference/).

 For SassDoc comments, use 3 slashes (`///`) at the start of the line.

-See [colour.scss](../../../src/govuk/helpers/_colour.scss) for an example of SassDoc syntax.
+See [colour.scss](../../../src/govie/helpers/_colour.scss) for an example of SassDoc syntax.